jmccaull/my-klipper-configs/README.md

 # my-klipper-configs
-klipper config that i currently use
+Forked config, need to clean up some stuff still

 ## i have a Sidewinder X1 with the following mods
 - BL Touch by Waggster -> https://www.thingiverse.com/thing:3716043
 - no z axis syn belt (i use Z TILT)
-- filament runout sensor connected to X+
+- filament runout sensor connected to RPI
-- magnatic aluminud bed with PEI sheet or FR4 sheet for TPU
+- BMG wind clone

-i use fluidd as a gui
+Using Octoprint

-i use kiauth for software managemet/installation -> https://github.com/th33xitus/KIAUH
+MeshPrintSize.py is for Cura

-you will also need a cura plugin called "Mesh Print Size" it will tell klipper how big the base of the print is and probe the bed in that area.
+config.ini is for superslicer